novafacing/l18nprint/README.md

 # Installation

-The simplest way to install this package is with [poetry](https://python-poetry.org/).
-Just `poetry add git+https://github.com/novafacing/l18nprint`.
+The simplest way to install this package into your project is with [poetry](https://python-poetry.org/).
+Just `poetry add l18nprint`.

-You can also install with plain pip: `python3 -m pip install git+https://github.com/novafacing/l18nprint.git`.
+You can also install with plain pip from pypi:

+`python3 -m pip install l18nprint`

+Or from git:

+`python3 -m pip install git+https://github.com/novafacing/l18nprint.git`.

 If you really want, you can download the source yourself.